Healthcare-Associated Infections

 DZIF scientists aim to develop new strategies against the development and spread of antibiotic resistance.

 Antimicrobial resistance is one of the greatest challenges facing modern medicine worldwide.
-Bacterial pathogens from the so-called ESKAPE spectrum, which frequently cause severe and difficult-to-treat infections are particularly problematic are.
+Bacterial pathogens from the so-called ESKAPE group, which frequently cause severe and difficult-to-treat infections, are particularly problematic.
 These include methicillin-resistant Staphylococcus aureus (MRSA), extended-spectrum beta-lactamase-producing Enterobacterales (ESBL-producers), carbapenemase-producing Enterobacterales (CPE), vancomycin-resistant enterococci (VRE), hypervirulent Klebsiella pneumoniae, and Pseudomonas aeruginosa, among others.
 Many of these infections occur in the context of medical treatment and develop during a stay in healthcare facilities.

-The research area "Healthcare-Associated Infections" addresses three key challenges in the field of infectious diseases and antimicrobial resistance:
+The research area "Healthcare-Associated Infections" addresses three key challenges:

 - Progressing antimicrobial resistance facing restricted treatment options